openmls/openmls/book/src/virtual_clients.md

 KeyPackage is built, so a build failure consumes no generation.
 A `count` of `0` returns `EmptyBatch` before any state is touched.

-Assemble the upload the virtual client hands to its sibling from the batch generation and its `KeyPackageInfo`s.
+Assemble the upload the virtual client hands to its sibling from the batch's epoch and generation and its `KeyPackageInfo`s.
+Take the epoch from the batch rather than resolving it again: the emulation group may have moved on to a newer derivation epoch in the meantime.
 OpenMLS fills the emulation `leaf_index` from the stored epoch state:

 ```rust,no_run,noplayground
 use openmls::components::vc_derivation_info::assemble_vc_key_package_upload;